-Market trends and outlook
+Market Trends and Outlook

-The Healthcare simulation-based market is focused mainly on education, consisting of the operation, maintenance and procurement of all types of simulation technology, and is estimated upwards of \$850 million.
-Of that, the largest share of the market is represented by the human patient simulation market, which is expected to grow in the double-digit range over the next several years, driven by the need for greater patient safety and better efficiency and effectiveness of healthcare education using simulation technology.
-Our vision is for CAE Healthcare to lead broad adoption of simulation-based training solutions for healthcare practitioners, improve patient safety, reduce overall training cost, and ultimately save more lives.
+The Healthcare simulation-based market is focused mainly on education, and is estimated upwards of \$850 million.
+Of that, the largest share of the market is represented by the human patient simulation market, which is expected to grow in the double-digit range over the next five years.
+Our vision is for CAE Healthcare to lead in the broad adoption of simulation-based training solutions for healthcare practitioners to improve patient safety, reduce overall training cost and ultimately save more lives.

-Medical simulation allows students and practitioners to practice procedures in an environment where errors do not result in unwanted circumstances.
-Medical errors result in 50,000 to 100,000 fatalities per year in the U.S. alone, according to the Institute of Medicine's ("IOM") published report, "To Err is Human: Building a Safer Health System".
-Medical simulators can help to reduce procedural errors by working to fundamentally change the competency assessment and training of healthcare practitioners, just as flight simulators revolutionized pilot certification and training decades ago.
+Medical simulators can help to reduce medical errors by fundamentally changing the competency assessment and training of healthcare practitioners, just as flight simulators revolutionized pilot certification and training decades ago.
 In addition to the 850,000 active physicians and 67,000 medical students, there are approximately 3 million nurses and 250,000 nursing students in the U.S. and 8.8 million physicians and 14.5 million nurses worldwide.